Dear Mom and Dad,

-I’ll be honest — I have no idea how you’ll react to this news.
+I don’t know how you’ll react to this news.
 Maybe you’ll feel disappointed.
 Maybe you’ll judge me.
-Maybe you won’t give half a shit (I’m hoping for this one).
+Maybe you won’t care and you’ll just be curious (I’m hoping for this one).
 But ultimately, I know all good parents want their children to be happy, and if there was even a small chance that eating magic mushrooms could cure my depression, you should support my decision to give it a shot.

 So, camping that night, I gave a friend $10 for a palmful of mushrooms, and I decided to take control of my own life.

 I ate the mushrooms, and I can describe the experience in one word: